michaelcloran/michael-cloran/README.md

 I used a CV appt online to see differnet colours and styles of CV : cvapp.ie CV creation from templates https://cvapp.ie/cv-templates

-I have also used w3schools throughout the design and I have used as boilerplate code love-riunning with major modifications.
+I have also used w3schools throughout the design and I have used as boilerplate code love-running with major modifications.